nvim-lualine/lualine.nvim/README.md

     {
       'commit',
-      master_name = 'master', -- Default master branch name, some repositories use `main`. findout_master_name = false, -- Let's the component get the master branch name from origin HEAD branch. diff_against_master = false, -- Compare current branch to remote and master branch. fetch_interval = 60000, -- How ofter `git fetch` is done, in ms.
+      master_name = 'master', -- Default master branch name, some repositories use `main`. colored = true, -- Set to true displays safe to merge commits and conflicts in color. findout_master_name = false, -- Let's the component get the master branch name from origin HEAD branch. diff_against_master = false, -- Compare current branch to remote and master branch. fetch_interval = 60000, -- How ofter `git fetch` is done, in ms.